createmomo/CRF-Layer-on-the-Top-of-BiLSTM/README.md

 GitHub: https://github.com/createmomo/CRF-Layer-on-the-Top-of-BiLSTM

 # Wechat Public Account
 Please note that: The **Wechat Public Account** is avaiable now!
-If you found this article is useful and would like to found more information about this series, please be free to subscribe the public account by your Wechat! **(2020-04-03)**
+If you found this article is useful and would like to found more information about this series, please subscribe to the public account by your Wechat! **(2020-04-03)**
 <img src="/qr_code.jpg" alt="QR Code" title="QR Code" width="393" height="127" />